buddhaman/AnymaEngine/Readme.md

 - Make list of common colors.

 ### Done
+- Design eyes.
+- Render a detailed agent in the editor.
 - Walk cycle.
 - Design legs.
 - Make a camera looking down.